Panic when using CBQ traffic shaping

 I have enabled CBQ on 7 interface on my pfsense.
 Prior using CBQ I was using using PRIQ and no issue was encounter.
 I open forum discussion stephenw10 suggested to remove the last interface that I added in CBQ which I did and the issue stopped.
 Pfsense is running straight for 5 days now without it crashing.

-Updated by Kristof Provost about 2 months ago
+Updated by Kristof Provost over 1 year ago

 - Status changed from New to Feedback